Irish

 - Rituals

-- Cultural rituals in Ireland often revolve around life events and religious traditions, such as baptisms, weddings, and funerals, many influenced by Catholicism.
+- Rituals often revolve around life events such as births, weddings, and funerals, incorporating both traditional and modern elements.

 - Rites Of Passage